 The complexities of the political party structure in India illustrate the intricate ways that democracy functions.

-Despite the rigors of a hierarchical structure, the primary objective of political parties remains the same – representing the people’s will.
+Despite the rigors of a hierarchical structure, political parties’ primary objective remains the same: representing the people’s will.

 Knowing the inner workings of these parties can help understand why some candidates win elections or some policies are being pushed forward.

-By studying the internal structure of political parties in India, a better understanding of the country’s political systems and democratic governance can be achieved.
+Studying the internal structure of political parties in India can help one better understand the country’s political systems and democratic governance.

 Ultimately, we must remember that political party structure is not just about the machinations of power for power’s sake; it is about serving the people and ensuring their voices are heard.